 What is eConsult?

-eConsult is a platform that allows you to seek self-help information from the NHS, through your GP practice or surgery website.
-Services include self-help information, advice or help from local services which may be appropriate for your condition, such as self-referral services or help from your local pharmacy. eConsult also allows you to seek advice online from your own GP for your condition or if you need general or administrative advice.
+eConsult also allows you to seek advice online from your own GP for your condition or if you need general or administrative advice. it is also is a platform that allows you to seek self-help information from the NHS, through your GP practice or surgery website.
+Services include self-help information, advice or help from local services which may be appropriate for your condition, such as self-referral services or help from your local pharmacy.

 How does eConsult work?